Caitlin L Chandler

 Writer, investigative journalist

 I'm a longform journalist and writer covering migration, security and human rights (among other topics).
-At present I'm a member of the Lighthouse Reports Surveillance Newsroom and teach journalism as an Adjunct Faculty member at the Council on International Education Exchange (CIEE) in Berlin.
-In 2023, I received a Robert B. Silvers Foundation Grant for Work in Progress.
-Previous grants/awards: International Women's Media Foundation fellowship (2020); Investigative Journalism for Europe cross-border grant (as part of a team); EU Migration Media Award (2019), European Cross Border grant from Journalismfund.eu as part of a team, International Reporting Project Africa Peacebuilding and Conflict Resolution fellowship on Sudan, the German Otto Brenner Preis for investigative reporting (as part of a team), and an Anne LaBastille Writing Residency for creative nonfiction.
-My story for CJR, The Doctors vs #MeToo, was highlighted on Longreads and Longform and my work appeared on the cover of The Washington Post Magazine.
-Co-creator of opensecuritydata.eu; formerly a senior editor at Africa Is A Country and in-progress M.F.A. candidate in nonfiction at Randolph College in Virginia.
+I teach journalism and creative nonfiction writing as an Adjunct Faculty member at the Council on International Education Exchange (CIEE) in Berlin and am currently guest faculty at the Berlin Writers Workshop.
+In 2024, I received a grant from the Pulitzer Center for Crisis Reporting and in 2023, a Robert B. Silvers Foundation Grant for Work in Progress.
+Previous grants/awards: International Women's Media Foundation fellowship; Investigative Journalism for Europe cross-border grant (as part of a team); EU Migration Media Award nomination (2019); European Cross Border grant from Journalismfund.eu as part of a team; International Reporting Project Africa Peacebuilding and Conflict Resolution fellowship on Sudan; the German Otto Brenner Preis for investigative reporting (as part of a team); and an Anne LaBastille Writing Residency.
+My story for CJR, The Doctors vs #MeToo, was highlighted on Longreads and Longform and my work has appeared on the cover of The Washington Post Magazine.
+I'm the co-creator of opensecuritydata.eu and was formerly a senior editor at Africa Is A Country.
+At present I'm an M.F.A. candidate in creative nonfiction at Randolph College in Virginia.

 Portfolio